 Our Code Enforcement team's efforts support a vibrant community by ensuring code compliance and supporting neighborhood enhancement efforts.

 Inspections are made resulting from complaints received.
-Once a complaint is received, an exterior property inspection is conducted based upon the complaint.
+Once a complaint is received, an exterior property inspections is conducted based upon the complaint.
 If the complaint is valid, a violation notice is issued to the owner of the property.

 If a violation notice is issued, the County gives the property owner time to make corrections.
-If violations are not corrected, and after consultation with the County Attorney's Office, legal proceedings can be initiated against the property owner.
+If violations are not corrected, and after consultation with the County Attorney's office, legal proceedings can be initiated against the property owner.